Grove HR

 Statutory Notice

 Statutory notice is the legal minimum set by the Employment Rights Act 1996.
 It cannot be reduced by contract.
+Even if an employee signs a contract agreeing to a shorter notice period, the statutory minimum still applies.

 Contractual Notice